 How to Comply with ISO 10993 for Medical Device Biological Evaluation

-The biocompatibility assessment is based on several factors, including the nature of contact, type of contact, frequency and duration of contact, and materials[2].
-It is important to note that the whole device and not just the component materials are assessed.[2].
+The biocompatibility assessment considers factors such as contact nature, type, frequency, duration, and materials.
+It is important to note that the whole device and not just the component materials are assessed.

 Conducting a Comprehensive Biological Evaluation